NBA Rumors: OKC Thunder Could Trade Three Players And Four First-Round Picks For Karl-Anthony Towns

 As the 2020-21 NBA season goes deeper, several crazy trade ideas continue to surface in the league.
 These include the hypothetical blockbuster that would send Minnesota Timberwolves superstar Karl-Anthony Towns to the Oklahoma City Thunder.
-In the proposed scenario by Grant Afseth of NBA Analysis Network, the Thunder would be offering a package that includes Al Horford, Darius Bazley, Aleksej Pokusevski, two 2022 first-round picks, a 2023 first-round pick, and a 2024 first-round pick to the Timberwolves to acquire Towns, Jake Layman, and Jaylen Nowell.
+In the proposed scenario by Grant Afseth of NBA Analysis Network, the Thunder would offer a package that includes Al Horford, Darius Bazley, Aleksej Pokusevski, two 2022 first-round picks, a 2023 first-round pick, and a 2024 first-round pick to the Timberwolves to acquire Towns, Jake Layman, and Jaylen Nowell.

 The suggested deal should be a no-brainer for the Thunder, especially if they are already determined to speed up the rebuilding process and return from being a competitive team in the loaded Western Conference.
-It would not only allow them to dump Horford’s massive contract, but it would also give them an All-Star caliber big man that perfectly fits the timeline of Shai Gilgeous Alexander.
+It would not only allow them to dump Horford's massive contract, but it would also give them an All-Star caliber big man who perfectly fits the timeline of Shai Gilgeous-Alexander.

 "The main struggle for the Thunder will be producing efficient offensive results with Chris Paul no longer leading the half-court attack.
 Landing a primary scoring threat that can stretch the floor at the five-spot like Karl-Anthony Towns would go a long way.
 It's not particularly easy to find a stretch-five, in general, but let alone one quite as dynamic of a threat as Towns has shown to be.
 There is a real value in aggressively pursuing a relatively unique talent, especially since he'd be highly cohesive alongside Shai Gilgeous-Alexander."